Tesla's dumb, awful weekend

 Government investigators said they were upset that Tesla disclosed information related to last week's crash.
 Tesla blogged about the crash on Friday.
 It called the incident "a tragedy," but it also defended autopilot and detailed the cause of the accident, which is still under investigation.

-"In each of our investigations involving a Tesla vehicle, Tesla has been extremely cooperative on assisting with the vehicle data," a spokesman for NTSB said in multiple news reports.
+"In each of our investigations involving a Tesla vehicle, Tesla has been extremely cooperative on assisting with the vehicle data," a spokesman for NTSB said.
 "However, the NTSB is unhappy with the release of investigative information by Tesla."

 Tesla's bad news streak has continued for weeks.
 Earlier in March, Tesla recalled 123,000 Model S sedans — more than a third of the cars it has sold since it started in business.